Stories Behind Shrines, Temples, and Sacred Places

 Ise Jingu Shrine

 Jingu, worship the ancestral deity of the Imperial family, Amaterasu-Omikami.
-Praying at Geku first and then Naiku of two main shrines.
+Praying at Geku first and then Naiku of the two main shrines.
 Why?

 (写真提供:神宮司庁/ Jingushicho :Jingu Administration Office)